-A unique value proposition is typically a short sentence or two that communicates your competitive advantage and why a client should do business with you.
-It’s crucial to articulating the value of what you do and why you do it best.
+A unique value proposition communicates your competitive advantage and why a client should do business with you.
+It’s crucial to articulate the value of what you do and why you do it best.

-Follow these nine steps to build a unique value proposition that will help sell the value of your services and win new clients.
+We’ll walk through nine steps that will help sell the value of your services and win new clients.

 1. Figure out the why

-Look at it this way.
-If you can’t easily articulate why prospects should hire you, prospective clients won’t know either.
-It’s important to understand exactly what value you have to offer your clients and be able to express this clearly and succinctly.
-So take a moment to jot down what value you offer.
+“Why do you need a value proposition?”
+If you can’t easily articulate why prospects should hire you, prospective clients won’t be able to either.
+It’s important to understand the value you have to offer your clients and express this clearly and succinctly.

 2. Really understand what you do